browserengineering/book/book/invalidation.md

 ```

 Every time layout runs, the whole layout tree is discarded and a new
 one is created, starting with the root `DocumentLayout`.
+Because we're
+creating a new tree, we're throwing away all of the old layout
-But this is
+information, even the information that was already correct.
+But this
-wasteful: when layout _does_ need to run, it's typically due to a
+is wasteful: when layout _does_ need to run, it's typically due to a
 small change, like `innerHTML` or `style` being set on some element.
 Recreating the layout tree is wasteful, and we'd like to avoid it.